ruvindiiii/ruvindiiii/README.md

 I'm a fullstack developer with a focus on frontend development.
 Passionate about creating impactful software.

-- 🔭 I'm currently working at Intellogic
+- 🔭 Currently working at Intellogic
-- 🌱 I'm constantly learning and exploring new technologies
+- 🌱 Constantly learning and exploring new technologies
-- 👯 I'm looking to contribute on interesting open source projects
+- 👯 Looking to contribute to interesting open source projects

 ## 🛠️ Technologies & Tools